31-Year-Old Pitcher – Free Agent

 Jonathan Sanchez Contract Information:

-Sanchez signed a minor league contract with the Cubs on Wednesday, Paul Sullivan of the Chicago Tribune reports.
+Sanchez was released by the Cubs on Friday, Mark Gonzales of the Chicago Tribune reports.

 To instantly reveal our fantasy analysis of every player – including Jonathan Sanchez – simply subscribe now.